faradey/madock/docs/cron.md

 # Cron

-Madock provides built-in cron support for running scheduled tasks.
+Madock provides built-in cron support for running scheduled tasks — commands that start, do their work and exit.

+For a process that has to **stay** running — a queue worker, a message consumer — see [Workers](workers.md).
+Scheduling `queue:work` from cron is the usual way to end up with several of them at once, each waiting on the next.

 Cron runs in the project's **main service container** — `php` for a PHP project, and `nodejs`, `python`, `golang`, `ruby` or `app` for the others, following `language`.
 A project with `php/enabled` off still gets cron; it goes in whichever container the project is built around.